HereIsKevin/todo/README.md

 ## Installation

 Download from the [latest binary](https://github.com/HereIsKevin/todo/releases/latest) from releases.

+### Bypass Gatekeeper

 Note that on first launch, a dialog similar to this one may pop up.

 <div align="center">
     <img width="372" src="./screenshots/unsigned.png" alt="Screenshot of Todo">